User Types in Wrike

 ---|---|---|

-The default user type defines what a user can see and do in the account.
-Important: All users with the same user type have the same rights in the account and are able to access the same list of features. |
+The default User type defines what a User can see and do in the account.
+Important: All Users with the same User type have the same rights in the account and are able to access the same list of features. |

 Admin permissions are set up for each admin based on their license type.
 For example, the account owner can restrict some account admins from configuring security settings. |